One of the fundamental keys to having a healthy dog is a nutritious and well-balanced diet. Experts weigh in on the rising popularity of raw dog food.

 Over the past several years, the sales of raw dog food have increased significantly.
 The reason?
-The growing number of veterinary associations and nutritionists who point to the dangers of feeding your dog processed foods that contain addictive ingredients to mask the low quality of the food.
-These addictive ingredients include hydrolyzed protein, table sugar, table salt, propylene glycol and other chemicals.
+The growing number of veterinary associations and nutritionists point to the dangers of feeding your dog processed foods that contain addictive ingredients to mask the low quality of the food.
+These addictive ingredients include hydrolyzed protein, table sugar, table salt, propylene glycol, and other chemicals.

 The bad quality of processed food is that it is cooked.
 Cooking changes the food’s structure and destroys all the healthy nutrients it contains.
 The food is difficult for your dog to digest, leading to an enlarged pancreas due to excessive function.
 Although dogs have been with humans for more than 10,000 years, they still haven’t got enough time to adapt to eating processed food.
 Moreover, canned food is too dry and contains only 10% water.

 What do experts say about raw dog food?

 A study in Belgium gathered data from more than 500 domestic dogs over a consecutive five-year time period (1998-2002).
 The data showed that dogs who were fed a raw food diet had a life expectancy of 32 months longer.

 In 1993, the Australian veterinarian Ian Billinghurst introduced his BARF diet, an acronym for Biologically Appropriate Raw Food or Bones and Raw Food.
 He agrees with what many paleontologists around the world think, and that is that a period of at least 100,000 years is required before evolutionary changes occur within a whole species.
 Meaning, dogs should stick to their evolutionary diet based on what they ate before becoming domesticated: raw meat and vegetable scraps.